jronallo/video-sprites/README.md

 # Video Sprites

-Exports thumbnail images, thumbnail sprite image, and WebVTT metadata.
+Exports thumbnail images, thumbnail sprite image, and a WebVTT metadata file with synced media fragment URLs to thumbnails within the sprite.

 ## Installation